Search for extraterrestrial intelligence: Quantum communications

+of photons in certain frequency bands could be sustained to interstellar distances.

+It was suggested this would allow for quantum communication at these distances.

-In a 2021 preprint, an astronomer described for the first time how one could search for quantum communication transmissions sent by ETI using existing telescope and receiver technology.
+In a 2021 preprint, astronomer Michael Hipke described for the first time how one could search for quantum communication transmissions sent by ETI using existing telescope and receiver technology.
 He also provides arguments for why future searches of ETI should also target interstellar quantum communication networks.

-A 2022 paper noted that interstellar quantum communication by other civilizations could be possible and may be advantageous, identifying some potential challenges and factors for detecting technosignatures.
-They may use, for example, X-ray photons for remotely established quantum communication and quantum teleportation as the communication mode.
+A 2022 paper by Arjun Berera and Jaime Calderón-Figueroa noted that interstellar quantum communication by other civilizations could be possible and may be advantageous, identifying some potential challenges and factors for detecting technosignatures.
+They may, for example, use X-ray photons for remotely established quantum communication and quantum teleportation as the communication mode.

 Search for extraterrestrial artifacts

 The possibility of using interstellar messenger probes in the search for extraterrestrial intelligence was first suggested by Ronald N. Bracewell in 1960 (see Bracewell probe), and the technical feasibility of this approach was demonstrated by the British Interplanetary Society's starship study Project Daedalus in 1978.
 Starting in 1979, Robert Freitas advanced arguments for the proposition that physical space-probes are a superior mode of interstellar communication to radio signals (see Voyager Golden Record).

-In recognition that any sufficiently advanced interstellar probe in the vicinity of Earth could easily monitor the terrestrial Internet, 'Invitation to ETI' was established by Prof. Allen Tough in 1996, as a Web-based SETI experiment inviting such spacefaring probes to establish contact with humanity.
+In recognition that any sufficiently advanced interstellar probe in the vicinity of Earth could easily monitor the terrestrial Internet, 'Invitation to ETI' was established by Allen Tough in 1996, as a Web-based SETI experiment inviting such spacefaring probes to establish contact with humanity.
 The project's 100 signatories includes prominent physical, biological, and social scientists, as well as artists, educators, entertainers, philosophers and futurists.
-Prof. H. Paul Shuch, executive director emeritus of The SETI League, serves as the project's Principal Investigator.
+H. Paul Shuch, executive director emeritus of The SETI League, serves as the project's Principal Investigator.

 Inscribing a message in matter and transporting it to an interstellar destination can be enormously more energy efficient than communication using electromagnetic waves if delays larger than light transit time can be tolerated.
 That said, for simple messages such as "hello," radio SETI could be far more efficient.
 If energy requirement is used as a proxy for technical difficulty, then a solarcentric Search for Extraterrestrial Artifacts (SETA) may be a useful supplement to traditional radio or optical searches.

 Much like the "preferred frequency" concept in SETI radio beacon theory, the Earth-Moon or Sun-Earth libration orbits might therefore constitute the most universally convenient parking places for automated extraterrestrial spacecraft exploring arbitrary stellar systems.
 A viable long-term SETI program may be founded upon a search for these objects.